 A handful of politicians seek to extend Daylight Saving Time (DST) to the full year.
 Biannual clock-switching is harmful, but year-round DST is worse, even deadly.

-Year-round Standard Time instead would save lives, improve physical and mental health, reduce pollution, slow global warming, save money, and prove more popular.
+Locking clocks instead to year-round Standard Time would save lives, improve physical and mental health, reduce pollution, save money, increase productivity and earnings, and prove more popular.
 It’s for good reason that year-round DST has long been discouraged by law.
 Legislate by data, not anecdote.
 End—don't extend—DST.